August 23, 2018 · Updated December 9, 2019 · 6.4 minutes to read

 Our classified advertising system does use personal cookies so we know who you are, and we clearly ask for your consent as you log in.
 These cookies are only visible to our website to pages within the /classifieds/ folder, and are otherwise discarded by our CDN before they’re visible at our origin server.

 Most apps or devices download our audio directly from our server.
+We use this data for our own analysis as part of our log files.
 In this interaction, in its entirety, we get to know five things about you:

 - Your device’s user agent (the name of the app you’re using, and often the type of device you’re connecting with).